dcc-Mock/flix-api/README.md

-# Flix API
+# FlixDB API

-This repository contains static JSON data that's served up through My JSON Server as a read-only REST API.
+This repository contains static JSON data that's served up through My JSON Server as a read-only API.

 db.json holds an object with a movies property, containing an array of movie objects.
 This "movies" property becomes a GET endpoint via My JSON Server.
 The Flix API endpoints return supplemental data for the Movies API, used in the React tutorial series.